 Day Seven: Villatuerta to Sansol (Albergue Sansol)

 Just before the wine fountain at Irache, I meet a fellow Kiwi.
 We shared the wine moment then parted ways at the crossroads, she was taking the mountain track, and I was going on what I remembered as a long flat pathway to Monjardin.
 I had conveniently forgotten the 1.9 km steep climb up to Monjardin then the ascent down onto the remote path through farmlands and vineyards.
 It’s a lovely stretch to walk.
-However, I needed a break.
+First, however, I needed a break.
 I was eagerly anticipating Eduardos Café Móvil.
-Finally, a lot further on than expected it appeared.
+Finally, a lot further on than expected, it appeared.
 I needed to be in Sansol by 4 pm to secure my booking, another thirteen odd kilometres to walk, probably three hours unless I put the pedal to the metal.

 Day Eight: Sansol to Viana (Hotel Palacio de Pujadas)

 By the time I’d gathered my gear, checked my bunk space for missed items, packed my backpack and sauntered down to the dining room, Hilary was halfway through breakfast.
 Our itineraries for the day were different.
 She was walking to Logroño – 21 km, while I had decided to have a semi-rest day and stop at Viana – 11.6 km.
-Hilary thinking we might meet up again on Friday at Navarrete offered to book accommodation for us both.
+Hilary, thinking we might meet up again on Friday at Navarrete, offered to book accommodation for us both.

 My rest day morphed into a spa day as the hotel room had a great selection of toiletries.
 I languished in a bubble bath for nearly an hour, followed by a shower to wash and condition my hair.
 Did some handwashing and bundled up the rest of my dirty clothes to be picked up by the laundry service.
 Sheer luxury.
-After a few hours rest, I was ready to go out into the world and explore Viana.
+After a few hours of rest, I was ready to go out into the world and explore Viana.